gabrielegenovese/Emotion-Detection-from-Image-and-Text/README.md

-# Project Title: Emotion Detection from Image and Text
+# Emotion Detection from Image and Text

 ## Overview
 The main goal is to test the behaviour of a neural network in deteting the emotion of an image combined with some text.